ashdavies/talks/2023/07/06/beyond-the-mockery.md

 + internal class Thermosiphon : Pump {
 ```

-^ Reduce dependency scope by narrowing type or interface.
+^ Reducing the behaviour of Thermosiphon by better defining its requirements

-^ More examples later...
+^ Thereby reduce dependency scope by narrowing type

 ---